CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

    1. Select **Users** tab under the "People" section in the leftmost panel

    1. Verify that AB2D and the leaf image appears for your user

+   1. If your are not on call, override the current user so that you are on call

 1. Select the **Integrations** tab